Aditya-rgb/git_assignment_HeroVired/README.md

-   code . # Implemented the circle area code in the code in VScode git status git stash save "WIP : Stashing the changes made in feature/circle-area" #saving the stash with a message
+   code . # Implemented the circle area code in the code in VScode git status git stash save "WIP : Stashing the changes made in feature/circle-area" #saving the stash with a message git status #this shows "nothing to commit" which indicates working directory is clean.

-4. Came back to geometry-calculator and created the brnach feature/rectangle-area git checkout geometry-calculator git status git checkout -b feature/rectangle-area #Creating new branch code . git stash save "WIP : Stashing the changes made in feature/rectangle-area" Stashing the changes made in feature/rectangle-area" #saving the stash with a message
+5. Came back to geometry-calculator and created the brnach feature/rectangle-area git checkout geometry-calculator git status git checkout -b feature/rectangle-area #Creating new branch code . git stash save "WIP : Stashing the changes made in feature/rectangle-area" Stashing the changes made in feature/rectangle-area" #saving the stash with a message git status #this shows "nothing to commit" which indicates working directory is clean.

-5. According to the question, now will go back to feature/circle-area and push the code to git git checkout feature/circle-area ls -lrt git status #shows nothing to commit as we stashed away everything
+7. According to the question, now will go back to feature/circle-area and push the code to git git checkout feature/circle-area ls -lrt git status #shows nothing to commit as we stashed away everything